Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

 ### Default programming environment

 The default programming environment is set via the init_PrgEnv variable.
+It is best that this corresponds to what is set at the system level by the sysadmins in `/etc/cray-pe.d/cray-pe-configuration.sh`.

+That configuration does this via an environment variable, but one that is not exported so Lmod cannot read it as it is not accessible to the LUA JIT.

 ### List of LTS software stacks